Nonclassical Berry-Esseen inequalities and accuracy of the bootstrap: Introduction

 \subsection{Structure of the paper}

-The results about accuracy of bootstrap rely on Berry-Essen type inequalities, for this reason we first present the latter results in Section \ref{sect:mainres_BE}.
-Section \ref{sect:mainres_bootstr} contains theoretical results regarding bootstrap accuracy.
-In Sections \ref{sect:wblinearregr} and \ref{sect:wblikelihood} we consider the weighted bootstrap for the linear regression model and for log-likelihood ratio statistics correspondingly.
-Sections \ref{sect:proofBE} and \ref{sect:proofs_bootst} contain proofs of results from Sections \ref{sect:mainres_BE} and \ref{sect:mainres_bootstr} respectively.
+The results about accuracy of bootstrap rely on Berry-Essen type inequalities, for this reason we first present the latter results in Sections \ref{SECT:MAINRES_BE} and \ref{section:approxdistribution}.
+Section \ref{SECT:MAINRES_BOOTSTR} contains theoretical results about accuracy of the bootstrap.
+Sections A and B in the supplement \citep{Zhilova2016supp} contain proofs of the statements from Sections \ref{SECT:MAINRES_BE} and \ref{SECT:MAINRES_BOOTSTR} respectively.
 Section \ref{sect:numer} presents results of numerical experiments.